-This course is a tutorial-based reading course in specialist areas of cognitive and behavioural neuroscience.
-It will include group presentations, in the context of organized formal debates, and in-depth group discussions of individual journal articles, providing an opportunity for students to examine critically the neuroscientific approach to understanding mind and behaviour.

-(Priority will be given to students planning to major in neuroscience)
+This course is a tutorial-based reading course in specialist areas of cognitive and behavioral neuroscience.
+It will include group presentations, in the context of organized formal debates, and in-depth group discussions of individual journal articles, providing an opportunity for students to examine critically the neuroscientific approach to understanding mind and behavior.
+(Priority will be given to students planning to major in neuroscience) Assessment: 100% coursework.
+Prerequisite: PSYC2101.